ropensci/roweb3/content/blog/2025-08-15-csidnet-agm/index.md

   doi: ""
 ---

-On July 21, during the CSIDNet Annual General Meeting 2025,  Yanina Bellini Saibene and Samuel Schildhauer co-lead a session titled **“Open Science, R Packages, and Research Software Development”**.
+On July 21, during the [2025 Annual General Meeting of the “Climate Sensitive Infectious Disease Network” (CSIDNet )](https://csidnet.org/2025-virtual-annual-general-meeting-hub/),  Yanina Bellini Saibene and Samuel Schildhauer co-lead a session titled **“Open Science, R Packages, and Research Software Development”**.
 The session was designed not only to introduce participants to tools and practices in open science with R but also to encourage active reflection and discussion on their own workflows and the challenges they face.

 ## Kicking Things Off: The Human Barometer

-To break the ice and get people moving and thinking we use a [well known method at rOpenSci unconf called the Human Barometer](/blog/2018/11/01/icebreaker/).
+To break the ice and get people moving and thinking we use a [documented method from an rOpenSci unconf, called the Human Barometer](/blog/2018/11/01/icebreaker/).
 Participants physically positioned themselves along a line in response to a series of light-hearted and thought-provoking prompts, such as:

 1. Cats or Dogs?
 2. I practice open science in my activity.